 - Pelvic conditions such as interstitial cystitis, pelvic inflammatory disease, or endometriosis

 - Tight or spasming muscles of the pelvic floor

 The pelvic floor muscles, which form a sling-like structure in the lower pelvis, support the pelvic organs and surround the vaginal wall.
 As with other muscles, these muscles can become tight and develop painful knots, known as trigger points.

 Pelvic floor tightness can have physical causes such as injury or poor posture, but it can also be caused by emotional issues such as stress, poor self-image, fear of intimacy, or sexual abuse.
 These factors can cause unconscious tensing and clenching of the pelvic floor, leading to difficult and painful intercourse.

 In most cases, dyspareunia can be treated with consistent use of at-home treatment options.
 A pelvic floor physical therapist can also help you get started with some of these techniques.
 Often, it is a combination of the strategies below that provide the best results.

 When vaginal dryness is a cause of painful sex, using a lubricant can be extremely helpful.
 If you are using a condom, water-soluble or silicone-based lubricants are the best choice, since they will not break down the condom.

-For pelvic floor tightness, vaginal dilators are specific tools in a variety of sizes that allow you to gradually stretch and release the pelvic floor muscles and are best used with the guidance of a pelvic physical therapist.
+For pelvic floor tightness causes by involuntary muscles spasms, vaginal dilators are specific tools in a variety of sizes that allow you to gradually stretch and release the pelvic floor muscles and are best used with the guidance of a pelvic physical therapist.